 - 1.1 The following policy outlines the Council's approach to the levying of Council Tax on empty homes and second homes. - 1.2 The Levelling Up and Regeneration Act 2023 and the Local Government Finance Act 2012 amended the Local Government Finance Act 1992 allowing local discretion over the implementation of certain discounts in place of statutory exemptions and also allows for the use of premiums for certain long term empty premises and second homes. - 1.3 The intention of Central Government is to allow Councils the flexibility in raising additional Council Tax.
-In addition, Government is keen to ensure that premises do not remain unoccupied or unused for extensive periods and to encourage the maximum use of all available premises within Council areas. - 1.4 The following policy details the current approach taken by the Council and also details the proposed changes with effect from 1st April 2024.
+In addition, Government is keen to ensure that premises do not remain unoccupied or unused for extensive periods and to encourage the maximum use of all available premises within Council areas. - 1.4 The following policy details the approach taken by the Council.